Nationals vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Player prop betting options for Corbin Carroll, Lane Thomas and others are available in the Arizona Diamondbacks-Washington Nationals matchup at Nationals Park on Thursday, starting at 1:05 PM ET.

 Bet on this matchup or its props with DraftKings!